sohaas/MLinPractice/Documentation.md

 (computationally) checking for rows with empty tweet entries.
 All columns and rows that we found to be not informative as described above were removed.

+Following that, we removed all links from the original tweets to keep them from interfering with the extraction of topics that is performed later in the preprocessing.
+This could otherwise be the case, as the topic extraction is performed with the tfidf methodology, which oftentimes rates links with high scores.
+As the links are not only present in the tweets, but also stored in a separate column of the dataset, their is no loss of information by the removal of those in the tweets.

 For the preprocessing of our data, we decided to convert the tweets to lowercase in addition to the removal of the punctuation and the tokenization.